brokenthorn/brokenthorn.github.io/content/intro-to-effect-ch1.md

 There’s too much value to capture in words&mdash;examples will follow in upcoming articles.

-# When Effect May Not Be Suitable
+# When it may not be suitable

 Effect is powerful but not always the right fit.
 Consider avoiding it if: